srirajkumark/JavaScript/README.md

 ## List of Concepts

-In the project, you can find the below concepts:
+In this project, you can find the below concepts:

 ### 1. Basics